-In August 2020, our sponsor purchased 5,750,000 founder shares (up to an aggregate of 750,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' overallotment option is exercised.
+In August 2020, our sponsor purchased 5,750,000 founder shares In December 2020, we effected a stock dividend for .1 shares for each share of Class B common stock outstanding, resulting in our sponsor holding an aggregate of 6,325,000 founder shares (up to an aggregate of 825,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised).
 The following table presents the number of shares and percentage of our common stock owned by our initial stockholders before and after this offering.
-The post-offering numbers and percentages presented assume that the underwriters do not exercise their overallotment option, that our sponsor forfeits an aggregate 750,000 founder shares on a pro rata basis, and that there are 25,000,000 shares of our common stock, consisting of (i) 20,000,000 shares of our Class A common stock and (ii) 5,000,000 shares of our Class B common stock, issued and outstanding after this offering.
+The post-offering numbers and percentages presented assume that the underwriters do not exercise their over-allotment option, that our sponsor forfeits an aggregate 825,000 founder shares on a pro rata basis, and that there are 27,500,000 shares of our common stock, consisting of (i) 22,000,000 shares of our Class A common stock and (ii) 5,500,000 shares of our Class B common stock, issued and outstanding after this offering.

 Before Offering After Offering

 Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock Number of Shares Beneficially Owned (2) Approximate Percentage of Outstanding Common Stock

-Live Oak Sponsor Partners II, LLC(3)(4) 5,750,000 100.0% 5,000,000 20.0%
+Live Oak Sponsor Partners II, LLC(3)(4) 6,325,000 100.0% 5,500,000 20.0%

 John P. Amboian

-Richard J. Hendrix 5,750,000 100.0% 5,000,000 20.0%
+Richard J. Hendrix 6,325,000 100.0% 5,500,000 20.0%

-Gary K. Wunderlich, Jr 5,750,000 100.0% 5,000,000 20.0%
+Gary K. Wunderlich, Jr 6,325,000 100.0% 5,500,000 20.0%

 Adam Fishman

 Andrea Tarbox

 Jon Furer

 Tor Braham

-All executive officers and directors as a group (seven individuals) 5,750,000 100.0% 5,000,000 20.0%
+All executive officers and directors as a group (seven individuals) 6,325,000 100.0% 5,500,000 20.0%

 (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Live Oak Acquisition Corp.
-II.
-4921
+II, 4921 William Arnold Road, Memphis, TN 38117.
+(2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
+Such shares are convertible into shares

 Immediately after this offering, our initial stockholders will beneficially own 20% of the then-issued and outstanding shares of our common stock (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital, or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and
+If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital, or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of

-William Arnold Road, Memphis, TN 38117.
-Interests shown consist solely of founder shares, classified as shares of Class B common stock.
-Such shares are convertible into shares (2) of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled
+(2) Interests shown consist solely of founder shares, classified as shares of Class B common stock.
+Such shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment, as described in the section of this prospectus entitled "Description of Securities."

-Our sponsor is the record holder of such shares.
+(3) Our sponsor is the record holder of such shares.
 Each of Messrs.
-Hendrix and Wunderlich are the managing members of our sponsor. and as such, each have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor.
+Hendrix and Wunderlich are the managing members of our sponsor, and as such, each have voting and investment discretion with respect to the common stock held of record by our sponsor and may be deemed to have shared beneficial ownership of the common stock held directly by our sponsor.
 Each of our officers and directors hold a direct or indirect interest in our sponsor.
 Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly.

-Certain investment funds and accounts managed by Atalaya Capital Management LP are passive limited members in our sponsor.
+(4) Certain investment funds and accounts managed by Atalaya Capital Management LP are passive limited members in our sponsor.